Trust-Anchor-Group/IdApp/Content/GettingStarted.md

 ```
 When this is done, you can start and run the application.
 It won't do anything, but now it's wired into the SDK correctly.

+## Debugging the App ##
+You can debug the app in the Android Emulator, the iOS emulator, or on a real phone.

+### Android specifics ###
+The minimum Android version is 'Q' (API level 29), this is set in Application tab _and_ in the Android Manifest tag in the `IdApp.Android` properties.
+In Visual Studio, click on "Tools"-> "Android" -> "Android Device Manager".
+If the list is empty, you need to create a new device.
+Click on the "New" button,
+and make sure the "OS" dropdown in the bottom left corner is set to at least 'Q' (API level 29).
+When done, hit the "Create" button.
+This device can now
+be used for running and debugging the app.

+### iOS specifics ###
+The minimum iOS version is 9 (change it by opening the `Info.plist` file in the `IdApp.iOS project`).
+In order to run the iOS version of the app on either a simulator or on a real phone, you must have your [paired your Windows](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/connecting-to-mac/) machine to a Mac, i.e. the Mac host is available in the network.
+Once the pairing is set up, hit F5 to debug in the Simulator or on your iPhone.

+## Deploying the App ##
+Deploying, as opposed to debugging, requires the app to be signed.
+This is done slightly differently for Android and iOS.

+### Android specifics ###
+In order to sign the app you need a Keystore.
+One can easily be created, [read on here for details](https://docs.microsoft.com/en-us/xamarin/android/deploy-test/signing/?tabs=windows).

+Now open the Properties page for the IdApp.Android project and select the "Android Package Signing" tab.
+Tick the checkbox and fill in the values matching your keystore.

+Right-click the IdApp.Android project and choose "Archive...".
+This will build an app archive, and then display the Archive Manager page in Visual Studio.
+Select the latest archive
+and click on the "Distribute" button.
+Choose "Ad Hoc" for internal distribution, or "Google Play" for upload to the Play Store.
+Select the Keystore again, and hit ok.
+This will create
+a signed version of the app, ready for distribution.

+### iOS specifics ###
+Signing happens 'automatically' when building the iOS version of the app, as it is associated with an Apple developer license.
+Right-click the IdApp.iOS project and choose "Properties", then the "iOS Bundle Signing" tab.
+There you can specify how to provision the app.
+Either automatically or manually.
+When your app signing is set up correctly, the build process will produce a correctly signed
+app for use on an iOS device.
+If you want to distribute it to a select group, or to the App Store, you may need a different provisioning profile than the one you use for development.

 ## Next Steps ##
 For further reading, please continue to these sections: